 Attend a Dog Show

-Well-bred dogs are featured in dog shows so they're a great place to get referrals to quality breeders.
+Well-bred dogs are featured in dog shows, so they're a great place to get referrals to quality breeders.

 Ask for References

-A good breeder will have plenty of great references and they won't mind providing them to you.
+A good breeder will have plenty of great references, and they won't mind providing them to you.

 Ask a Vet for Referrals

-Vets see plenty of purebred dogs come through their practice and they are familiar with their veterinary history.
+Vets see plenty of purebred dogs come through their practice, and they are familiar with their veterinary history.

-Contact Local Breed-Specific Organizations
+Contact Local Breed Clubs

-Organizations like local hunting dog groups, gun dog associations, retriever clubs and others will be aware of local legitimate breeders known for producing healthy dogs.
+Organizations like local hunting dog groups, gun dog associations, retriever clubs, and others will be aware of local legitimate breeders known for producing healthy dogs.

 Contact the AKC

-However, use caution when consulting this database, however, since any breeder can list with the AKC and checks on facilities are random spot checks, not mandatory.
+However, use caution when consulting this database since any breeder can list with the AKC.
+Checks on facilities are random spot checks, not mandatory.

-20 Signs of a Reputable Dog Breeder
+10 Signs It's a Responsible Dog Breeder

 4. They do not require that you use a specific veterinarian so long as you use a veterinarian.